firefart/rt-docker/Readme.md

 The prebuilt image is available from [https://hub.docker.com/r/firefart/requesttracker](https://hub.docker.com/r/firefart/requesttracker).
 The image will be automatically rebuilt if one of the base images change.

+## Instruction

+To start use either `./dev.sh` which builds the images locally or `./prod.sh` which uses the prebuilt ones from docker hub.
+Before running this you also need to add the required configuration files (see Configuration).

 ## Configuration

 The following configuration files need to be present before starting: